Simply-Blessing/Data-Engineer-SQL/README.md

 - **Employers:** Companies like Engtal, Durlston Partners, and Twitch offer the highest salaries

-![Bar graph of top salaries for data engineers](./plots/median_salary.png) _Median salary distribution for the top-paying Data Engineer roles._
+![Bar graph of top salaries for data engineers](./plots/median_salary.png) *Bar graph visualising the median salary for the top salaries for data engineers.*

 ---